cptcharis/i3_config/README.md

-This is a i3/config file created by Ermanno Ferrari
+This is a i3/config file created by Ermanno Ferrari adjusted on my needs